Patrick-Davis-MSFT/Workshop-Apps-and-Agents/index.md

 * Red Teaming AI Agents
 * Resource cleanup

-The lab is available as GitHub pages [here](https://microsoft.github.io/TechWorkshop-L300-AI-Apps-and-agents/).
+This GitHub Pages lab is available as GitHub pages [here](https://patrick-davis-msft.github.io/Workshop-Apps-and-Agents/).
+A GitHub Repository for this lab is available [here](https://github.com/microsoft/TechWorkshop-L300-AI-Apps-and-agents/).

+> [!Important]
+> Clone or Download [the repository](https://github.com/microsoft/TechWorkshop-L300-AI-Apps-and-agents/) before starting work

 ## Prerequisites

 For running this lab you will need:

-* An MCAPS subscription with access to Microsoft Foundry.
-External MCAPS subscriptions are preferred, though internal MCAPS subscriptions should work as well.
-Microsoft EMU accounts will not have sufficient privileges to perform all of the actions necessary.
+* A Microsoft Subscription with Owner Role on the Subscription
 * A desktop, laptop, or virtual machine and access to install software on that machine.